chensxb97/object_detection_chatbot/README.md

 ## Limitations and Future Improvements

 Due to the shortage of time, the current bot is not built to perform detections automatically on new images.
-This is currently a proof of concept done using pre-processed images.
+Currently, this is a proof of concept demonstrated using pre-processed images.
 The following areas can be improved to improve the useability of the object detection features.

 ### Accuracy
 The following aspects can be reviewed to increase the accuracy of the detection algorithms on traffic-camera view images.